simon-ritchie/apysc/docstring_markdowns/apysc/_validation/color_validation.md

 **[Raises]**

-- ValueError: If specified opacity is out of 0.0 to 1.0 range.
+- ValueError: If a specified opacity is out of the 0.0 to 1.0 range.

 ## `validate_hex_color_code_format` function docstring

-Validate a specified hexadecimal color code's format.<hr>
+Validate a specified hexadecimal color code format.<hr>

 **[Parameters]**